 SWANN .ZBW/EWR

-PALEO .LGA/JFK
+PALEO LGA/JFK

 JERES .DTW

 BUFFR PIT

-AML .ORD
+AML ORD

-LDN .ZID/ZKC/DFW/MEM/BNA
+LDN ZID/ZKC/DFW/MEM/BNA

 MOL IAH/ZTL

-GVE .West Coast of Florida
+GVE West Coast of Florida

-DAILY .East Coast of Florida
+DAILY East Coast of Florida

-ZDC may operate a single flow to EWR/LGA either over ARD or RBV, however JFK can't utilize either.
-JFK utilizes routes over SIE.
+ZDC may operate a single flow to EWR/LGA either over ARD or RBV.
+JFK cannot utilize either of these fixes, instead using routes over SIE.
 If SIE is impacted and warning areas are available, a reroute via SIE OWENZ may be possible.

-If arrival routes through ZDC are unavailable, rerouting to J220 may be an option, however the volume of traffic arriving from ZOB limits this.
+If arrival routes through ZDC are unavailable, rerouting to J220 may be an option; however, the volume of traffic arriving from ZOB limits this.